Skip to main content

 Strengths

-• +500+ app integrations
+• +500+ app integrations and device management

-• +Global payroll + EOR
+• +Global payroll and EOR in 50+ countries

 Limitations

-• -Modular pricing hard to predict
+• -Modular pricing is hard to predict

-• -Complex for small teams
+• -Complex for teams under 50 employees

-• -Individual modules less mature
+• -Individual modules less mature than specialists

-• -Newer player vs ADP/Workday
+• -Newer player vs ADP/Workday for enterprise

 2